 Market Trends to Understand

 Cloud-based vs. on-premise: A 2014 Software Advice research indicates that in 2008, 88 percent of prospective buyers across all markets wanted on-premise software.
 This number has changed now, with 87 percent preferring cloud-based solutions.
-This figure is even higher for CRM buyers: according to our 2013 CRM BuyerView Report, 96 percent of prospective buyers prefer cloud-based software.

 Social media integration: Social media is used by nearly one in four people worldwide and companies have realized that monitoring these channels is critical to engage and build relationships with prospective buyers.
 Many vendors have followed suit and now offer advanced mobile apps to help professionals manage leads via a smartphone or tablet, no matter where they are.